About

 Prof Dr. Dr. Buechler - Micro OP

-What are Markus W. Büchler’s fields of interest?
+What are Markus W. Büchler's areas of interest and core competencies?

-Professor Büchler’s surgical and research fields of interest include:
+Professor Büchler’s surgical and scientific areas of interest include:

 • Individualized patient-specific surgery